Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/index.md

 You should get familiar with the [SDK 5]({% link content-services/latest/develop/oop-sdk.md %}) as it is the recommended way of developing out-of-process extensions.

-Read through the [getting started guide]({% link content-services/latest/develop/getting-started.md %}) to get up to speed on the difference between in-process and out-of-process extensions.
+Read through the [Getting started guide]({% link content-services/latest/develop/index.md %}) to get up to speed on the difference between in-process and out-of-process extensions.

 To fully understand the platform extension points it is a good idea to read through the